Tempera Vs Acrylic Paint – What Is the Difference

 Both Tempera and acrylic are washable when the paint is wet, and you can repaint the surface.
 If the paint is fully dried, then the scenario will change.
 Acrylic paint will stick permanently on the surface, and then you can’t scratch off the paint.

-Meanwhile, Tempera paint is easily washable after getting dry, so whenever you feel the paint is getting fade, then you can wash the painted area and can paint it again.
+Meanwhile, Tempera paint is easily washable after getting dry, so whenever you feel the paint is fading, then you can wash the painted area and paint it again.

 4. Stability